valveteam/documentation/submodules/flow_control_module.md

 1. [Adafruit Solenoid Valve](http://cpc.farnell.com/adafruit/997/solenoid-valve-plastic-water-12v/dp/SW04771).
 This valve has a minimum pressure requirement of 0.03 MP and **liquid** can only flow in one direction.
 2. [RS Hydralectic Solenoid Valve](https://uk.rs-online.com/web/p/solenoid-valves/0342023/).
 This has a higher minimum pressure requirement but is unidirectional.

-The maximum flow rate for each valve is well above typical photocatalyst flow rates (around 6 L/hour).
+The valve operating flow rates are well above the maximum photocatalyst flow rate (around 6 L/hour).

 Any solenoid valve can be used with the above PCB.